 There is no cure for COPD and it is the fourth leading cause of death in the U.S. The first symptoms of COPD appear around the age of 40 and they will get worse over time.
 While COPD cannot be cured, it is a preventable disease and the symptoms can be treated.
 Medications and treatments for COPD will help alleviate symptoms, slow the progression of the disease, and allow the affected individual to live a better life.

 It is common for those with COPD to need some help at home to administer their treatment and take care of certain tasks around the house that are too difficult.
-Assisting Hands Home Care can help those with COPD in Mt.
+Assisting Hands Home Care can care for COPD patients in Mt.
 Prospect, IL.
-We can provide basic care to help make the lives of COPD patients easier and we can also monitor their medication and oxygen tank levels and ensure that they follow their prescribed regimen.
+We provide home care and medication reminders to help them follow their prescribed regimen.

 What is COPD?